 In use: "You can't drink because you driving?
 Well sure you'll have a mineral instead!"

 A "pint of Gat" is another name for Guinness.
 On that note, when drinking Guinness, look towards the horizon so you don't drink the head.
 And if someone asks if it's good Gat, and you're not sure how to judge it, simply respond with "sure look it."

 In use: "Give me two pints of Gat and a bottle of Bulmers."

 Very drunk.
 What you'll end up after too many pints of Gat.

-So in Ireland chips are crisps, and French fries are chips.
-Be warned you will fall in love with a delicacy called 'curry cheese chip' some night when you're ossified.
+In Ireland, chips are crisps and French fries are chips.
+Be warned you will fall in love with a delicacy called "curry cheese chips" some night when you're ossified.

 Beyont is an all encompassing word for any place that isn't the place you're in at the moment.
 It can refer to the other end of the room, or to the other side of the world.

 Expect to hear a lot of country people question you about stuff you have at home, and they'll use the word beyont when doing it.